Microsoft-TrainingKits/HOL-Windows8NotificationsHTMLJS/Docs/JS/HOL.md

 <a name="Ex2Task1" />
 #### Task 1 – Configuring the package.appmanifest for Push Notifications ####

+In this task, you will update the package.appmanifest to receive Wide Tile notifications using Visual Studio 11 Express.

 1. Return to your Windows Metro Style client application in **Visual Studio 11 Express**.
 1. In **Solution Explorer** double click **package.appmanifest**.